Francisca Ashietey-Odunton: Early life

-Francisca Ashietey-Odunton attended Aburi Girls' Senior High School for her Ordinary and Advanced Level Certificates.
-She went to the Kwame Nkrumah University of Science and Technology where she obtained a Bachelors of Arts degree in Social Sciences with a major in English.
+Francisca Ashietey attended Aburi Girls' Senior High School for her Ordinary and Advanced Level Certificates.
+She attended the Kwame Nkrumah University of Science and Technology where she obtained a Bachelors of Arts degree in Social Sciences with a major in English.

-Ashietey-Odunton is a barrister at law with 16 years of experience, having been called to the Ghana Bar after obtaining her LLB from the Ghana School of Law in 1997.
-She holds a master's degree from the London School of Economics.
-She is also a graduate of the United Nations University in Tokyo, Japan.
+She is a barrister at law with 16 years of experience, having been called to the Ghana Bar after obtaining her LLB from the Ghana School of Law in 1997.
+She holds a master's degree in media and communication from the London School of Economics.
+She also obtained a graduate certificate in human rights/international cooperation at the United Nations University in Tokyo, Japan.